-A Register File module allows to control and monitor the operation of the memory controller.
-The interface signals are shown in Figure 3.7 and described in Table 3.3.
+A Register File module allows to control and monitor the openHMC operation.
+The interface signals are shown in Figure 3.7 and described in Table 3.4.
 First the target address must be applied.
 For a write, write_data must hold the 64-bit value to be written.
 Data is sampled when write_enable is asserted.
 For a read the read_enable signal must be asserted instead.
 Each operation is confirmed by the access_complete signal set for one cycle.
 In case that an invalid address was applied, invalid_address will remain as long as read_en or write_en are active.
 The user must not assert write_en and read_en both at the same time.
 The RF resides in the clk_hmc clock domain and uses the active low res_n hmc reset signal.
-Figure 3.8 provides an example for a register write followed by a read to
+Figure 3.8 provides an example for a register write followed by a read to address 0x10.
+Refer to Table 3.5 for the address mapping.
+For a full listing of all fields within the RF see Appendix B.